Important Florida Medicaid Numbers

 What is the difference between an Elder Law Attorney and an Estate Planning Attorney?

-Traditional estate planning attorneys plan for what happens after death.
+Traditional estate planning attorneys in Florida plan for what happens after death.
 Elder law attorney plans for what happens during life, keeping the likely need for incapacity planning in mind.
 Elder law attorneys are focused on allowing people to age with dignity and control and only then consider the estate plan and what happens afterward.

 15 Common Medicaid Planning Terms